b-at-neu/StudentOrganizationGovernance/README.md

 - Add helpful error messages in testing view class by catching errors
 - Make submit_constitution require club on view
 - Add JS
+- Add POST decorator to check for method type before all other checks
+- Change error text on tests to not read "Able to access" but something more clear

 ## Upcoming features